-RANK: LECTURER (continued)

-Good, fully competent performance 5 to 7 Is developing a reputation as active in field.
+RANK: LECTURE R (continu led) Good, fully competent performance 5 to 7 Is developing a reputation as active in field.
 Has made a contribution to knowledge of quality.
-The following activities will be recognised in determining whether a staff member has achieved at this level: • papers in SA academic journals • academic peer review of applied research reports, chapters in books, professional journals, and/or conference papers • presents papers to national conferences and seminars • is involved to some extent with at least one research group • participates in and has input at conferences / seminars • has completed or made substantial progress toward the completion of a higher degree Good teacher.
-Evidence includes: contributes to undergraduate and/or postgraduate teaching student, peer and external examiner reports good Has contributed satisfactorily to substantial leadership and/or administration roles at course, Department, and/or Faculty level, appropriate to Lecturer.
-In the early stages of making a contribution, based on his/her academic skills, to bodies outside the University, e.g. involved with journal or professional society or other extension work; is beginning to cultivate networks and opportunities for policy and/or consulting work.
-Other examples of activities/outputs that will be recognised include: • policy documents for public bodies, companies and civil society agencies; • publications resulting from consultation to a profession closely linked to the candidate's field of study; • professional and private work based on the staff member's academic skills and which contributes to scholarship which contributes to scholarshipauthorship of textbooks Under performance 3 to 4 Has produced contributions to knowledge of low quality in current cycle.
+The following activities will be recognised in determining whether a staff member has achieved at this level: papers in SA academic journals academic peer review of applied research reports, chapters in books, professional journals, and/or conference papers presents papers to national conferences and seminars is involved to some extent with at least one research group participates in and has input at conferences / seminars has completed or made substantial progress toward the completion of a higher degree The following activities do not necessarily constitute a contribution to knowledge.
+It is the staff member's responsibility to explain how the activity in his/her case contributes to knowledge.
+This will need to be confirmed by the HOC, and, in the case of applicants for promotion and/or awards, by the SR (if applicable) and FPRC (see sections 6 &amp; 7 of the guidelines): policy documents for public bodies, companies and civil society agencies; publications resulting from consultation to a profession closely linked to the candidate's field of study; professional and private work based on the staff member's academic skills and which contributes to scholarship in the College Good teacher.
+Evidence includes: contributes to undergraduate and/or postgraduate teaching student, peer and external examiner reports good Has contributed satisfactorily to substantial leadership and/or administration roles at course, College, and/or Faculty level, appropriate to Lecturer.
+In the early stages of making a contribution, based on his/her academic skills, to bodies outside the University, e.g. involved with journal, professional society, historically disadvantaged Universities or other extension work.
+Under performance 3 to 4 Has produced contributions to knowledge of low quality in current cycle.
 Attends few research conferences and seminars.
 Weak teacher Weak and unenthusiastic contribution Has made some contribution Unsatisfactory performance 1 to 2 Has made little progress towards completing a higher degree or has no scholarly output.
 Poor teacher Little or no contribution Little or no activity